 US core consumer prices, which exclude volatile items such as food and energy, went up by 0.3% from a month earlier in December of 2022, compared to a 0.2% rise in the prior month, in line with market expectations.
 The indexes which increased in December include shelter, household furnishings and operations, motor vehicle insurance, recreation, and apparel, while the decreases were reported for used cars and trucks, and airline fares.
 Year-on-year, core consumer prices advanced 5.7% in December, slowing from a 6% increase in November, and matching market forecasts. source: U.S. Bureau of Labor Statistics

 Core Consumer Prices in the United States averaged 134.06 points from 1957 until 2022, reaching an all time high of 300.97 points in December of 2022 and a record low of 28.50 points in January of 1957.
 This page provides the latest reported value for - United States Core Consumer Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Core Consumer Prices - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Core Consumer Prices in the United States is expected to be 277.73 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Consumer Prices in the United States to stand at 275.28 in 12 months time.
-In the long-term, the United States Core Consumer Prices is projected to trend around 281.39 points in 2022 and 286.18 points in 2023, according to our econometric models.
+Core Consumer Prices in the United States is expected to be 303.25 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.